jugoetz/library-generation/README.md

 - **cheminventory-cleanup.py**: Prune the building blocks stored in cheminventory to remove duplicates, scarce, and impure material

+- **inventorytosdf.py**: Take the building block list received from cheminventory_cleanup.py and amend it with additional information (e.g. MW, weigh-in).
+Gives sdf of building blocks and serializes DataFrame of mols to pickle

+- **enumerate-library.py**: Take the pickled DataFrame from inventorytosdf.py and enumerate the corresponding virtual library.

-- **generatelibraryplan.py**: Take the building block list received from cheminventory_cleanup.ipynb and draw random combinations for every experiment to give a synthesis plan
+- **generatelibraryplan.py**: Take the building block list received from cheminventory_cleanup.py and draw random combinations for every experiment to give a synthesis plan

 - **generateplatelayout.py**: Take the synthesis plan given by generatelibraryplan.py and generate the